-Go Binary Sizes Are Relatively Stable
+Go Binary Sizes Have Been Pretty Stable

 I ended up going through most of my Go projects to find what would actually compile in ancient versions of Go.

 The tools I compiled for the comparison are in order

 - sqlread - a tool for querying MySQL dumps without loading them into a database.

 Without further ado, the raw data in megabytes.

 Go binaries are not "growing out of control".
-They're pretty stable overall and for the most part have shown a decrease.
+They're pretty stable and for the most part have shown a decrease.